JulyAn1234/Kikk-Frontend/README.md

 # Kikk-Frontend repository

-This project called Kikk is am online shop focused on selling desktop PC parts.
+This project called Kikk is an online shop focused on selling desktop PC parts.
 This is the frontend repository for the page.

 ## Technologies used